aredridel/i18n-talk/talk.md

-## Aria tells you why you should care about
+## In which I tell you why you should care about

 # Internationalization